 - Teleportation: At one point, Freddie and Billy test to see if Billy can teleport; the test ends inconclusively, since Freddie was actually testing to see if he could survive being lit on fire.
 It turns out that Shazam can teleport to and from the Rock of Eternity, though his control over this is fairly tenuous.

 - Took a Level in Badass: He's a regular kid in the beginning but gains the powers of SHAZAM and gradually learns to control them.

-- Took a Level in Kindness: Billy starts off as cynical, bitter loner who doesn't want to be in a "fake" family and gains an ego after becoming Shazam.
-Having to deal with Sivana, meeting and becoming disillusioned with his mother, and bonding with his siblings, particularly Freddy, helps Billy become a nicer, open person.
+- Took a Level in Kindness: Billy starts off as a cynical, bitter loner who doesn't want to be in a "fake" family and gains an ego after becoming Shazam.
+Having to deal with Sivana, meeting and becoming disillusioned with his mother, and bonding with his siblings - particularly Freddy - helps Billy become a nicer, open person.

 - Underestimating Badassery: He doesn't think much of Sivana at first, and laughs at the idea that a "bad guy" could ever be a threat to him... and then Sivana jabs him in the gut, uppercuts him onto a cop car, grabs his punch without any effort, and flies into the clouds while throttling him.
 From that point on, Billy is understandably very afraid of what Sivana can or will do.

-- Unrelated in the Adaptation: Unlike the earlier comics, he and Mary aren't blood related siblings in this universe.
+- Unrelated in the Adaptation: Unlike the earlier comics, Billy and Mary aren't blood related siblings in this universe.